GPS Visualizer's coordinate calculators & distance tools

 Find the coordinates at a given distance and bearing

-This form will tell you what point lies at any distance and bearing from another point.
+This form will tell you what point lies at any distance and bearing from another point, along a great circle path.
 If you don't supply units in the distance box itself (e.g., "100 mi"), it will default to kilometers.
+(The formula used here was adapted from "Sprong" by Dale Bickel at the FCC.)

-(Note: this page used to be entitled "geographic calculators" until Blue Marble threatened to sue GPS Visualizer for the harmless use of that common phrase, which apparently they have trademarked in the capitalized singular.)
+(Note: this page used to be entitled "Geographic Calculators" until Blue Marble threatened to sue GPS Visualizer for the use of that common phrase, which apparently they have trademarked in the capitalized singular.)